 The program, as a whole, challenges students to think in new innovative directions about Africa across the disciplines and to reject preconceived myths and stereotypes.
-Students with an African Studies minor will gain strong skills in critical analysis, research, writing, and communications.
+Students with a Minor in African Studies will gain strong skills in critical analysis, research, writing, and communications.
 The program aims to go further to encourage an awareness of the relationships between the production and application of knowledge and the wider forces of global change, as well as a love of intellectual challenges.

-Students who intend to complete the African Studies program should include AFSA01H3 in their first year course selection.
-Certain elective courses (e.g. ENGD08H3 and ENGB22H3) have non-African Studies prerequisites.
+Students who intend to complete the Minor in African Studies should include AFSA01H3 in their first-year course selection.
+Certain elective courses (e.g., ENGD08H3 and ENGB22H3) have non-African Studies prerequisites.
 This may require that you take more than 4.0 credits to complete the program.
-If you are interested in taking one of them, check the prerequisites carefully before deciding what courses to select.
+Students should check the prerequisites carefully before selecting their courses.

 For information regarding African Studies please visit the Historical and Cultural Studies website.

 For an experiential learning opportunity that also serves others, consider the course CTLB03H3 (Introduction to Service Learning), which can be found in the "Teaching and Learning” section of the Calendar.